121 series: Formations

+As of December 2024, the 7200 series trains were being used for stopping and rapid services on the Dosan Line (Tadotsu - Kotohira) and the Yosan Line (Takamatsu - Iyo-Saijo).
+Some of the services consist of three or four coaches with 7000 series.

 121 series

 The "Mc" cars are each fitted with one S-PS58 lozenge-type pantograph.

 7200 series

 The "Mc" cars are each fitted with one S-PS58 lozenge-type pantograph.

 Interiors

 Seating is arranged as a mix of transverse seating bays and longitudinal bench seats.
 The sets are not equipped with toilets.

 History

-The 121 series sets were introduced on 23 March 1987, just nine days before JNR was privatized on 1 April, following which the 121 series fleet came under control of JR Shikoku.
+The 121 series sets were introduced on 23 March 1987, just nine days before JNR was privatised on 1 April, following which the 121 series fleet came under control of JR Shikoku.
 The sets were originally delivered with magenta "Red No. 20" bodyside stripes, but were repainted with JR Shikoku corporate light blue ("Blue No. 26") bodyside stripes during September and October 1987.

 In 1992, the original pantographs were replaced with the same S-PS58 type pantographs also used on the JR Shikoku 7000 series EMUs to ensure adequate clearance through tunnels on newly electrified sections of the Yosan Line.

 In 2011, two sets (numbers 001 and 002) were modified for wanman driver only operation.
 These sets were repainted with their original JNR-style magenta bodyside stripes.